rlewkowicz/docker-mediawiki-stack/README.md

 =======================
 [![Build Status](http://jenkins.binaryoasis.com/buildStatus/icon?job=mediawiki-docker-stack)](http://jenkins.binaryoasis.com/job/mediawiki-docker-stack/)

-#READ THIS
-So mediawiki is a lot like hearding cats.
-There's a lot of little pieces moving around, and bringing it together in an agnostic way thus far is impossible.
-Mediawiki was not made with docker in mind so there's caveats here and there to be aware of.
-For parsoid and nginx you should really set your hostname (uri).
-Also, you should be using a deployment platform of some sort (chef/chef solo, ansible, salt, puppet, some other cool thing I don't know about) to deploy this.
-I'd say that the containers are production ready, some of the confs may not be.
-There's still a lot of shuffle going on in this project.

 ###TLDR:
 Master is my development (not mw dev).
 REL branches are inline with their respective (mw) branches